Field Guide to the R Mixed Model Wilderness

 It’s important to note that we cannot conclude that treatment levels with the same letter are the same.
 We can only conclude that they are not different.

-There is a separate branch of statistics, “equivalence testing” that is for ascertaining if things are sufficiently similar to conclude they are equivalent.
+There is a separate branch of statistics, equivalence testing that is for ascertaining if things are sufficiently similar to conclude they are equivalent.

 See Section 2.0.4 for additional warnings about problems with using compact letter display.

-12.6 Export emmeans to excel sheet
+13.6 Export emmeans to excel sheet

-objects can exported by firstly converting outputs to a data frame and then using writexlsx() function from the ‘writexl’ package to export the outputs.
+The outputs from emmeans() or cld() objects can exported by first converting outputs to a data frame and then using writexlsx() function from the ‘writexl’ package to export the outputs.

-<- as.data.frame(summary(m1)) result_n
+result_n <- as.data.frame(summary(m1))

-12.7 Graphical display of emmeans
+13.7 Graphical display of emmeans

 plot(m1)